 Your Essential Guide to Vintage Design Styles

-This guide aims to show you how to identify specific vintage design styles, and I'll also share some tips on reproducing the style in your own work.
+This guide aims to show you how to identify specific vintage design styles and retro design elements, and I'll also share some tips on reproducing the style in your own work.
 Note that to keep a vintage design style looking relevant and fresh, designers will often mix elements of the vintage style with more modern design features.
 It’s this vintage/modern balance that makes a style look ‘vintage’ and not outdated.

-This chalkboard poster template is a great example of modern Victoriana styling.
+This bifold menu template is a great example of modern Victoriana styling.

 Ornate borders and ribbons, along with hand-drawn serif typefaces and a busy text-filled layout, take direct inspiration from styles that were popular in the 19th Century.